lsst-sqre/sqr-088/index.md

 No attempt at optimization of packages that are no longer needed in the stack environment has been made, so there's probably some wiggle room.
 And we could always give up on PDF export of notebooks, which introduces a surprising amount of complexity and storage space requirements into the UI Python environment.
 It can probably be reduced to "not grossly larger than the single-stack container" with some work.

-This approach has also been used with our (early July, 2024) proof-of-concept implementation of a SPHEREx nublado deployment, done as part of a technology demonstration.
+This approach has also been used with our (early July, 2024) proof-of-concept implementation of a SPHEREx Nublado deployment, done as part of a technology demonstration.
 There, a payload container (from https://github.com/lsst-sqre/spherex-lab ) running the public (that is, non-export-controlled) parts of the SPHEREx analysis environment (supplied as a Conda environment specification) is demonstrated.

 ## Further enhancements